How does an air freshener work

 What is an air freshener?
 When you purchase something called an air freshener, it’s usually some chemicals to mask a different odor in an enclosed space.
 Or it’s a cocktail of chemical odors to chemically alter the smells that are hanging in the air.
 Usually these smells are toxic chemicals that are carcinogens at the worst and cause headaches at the best.

-There’s a better way that’s more fun and truly an air freshener.
+There’s a better way.
+It's more fun and truly an air freshener.
 Even the “good” air fresheners may not be so great, they are simply less unpleasant.
-If you see the word “fragrance” it’s most likely some chemical mimicking the real thing.
+If you see the word “fragrance” anywhere on an air freshener's package, it’s most likely some chemical mimicking the real thing.

 Begin by freshening the air